Pointing the way forward: the future of road signs

 A world devoid of traditional physical signs on the road or elsewhere is probably a pipe dream though, for many reasons.

-Just take a drive to your local supermarket and note how many signs you are required to take cognisance of.
+Just take a drive to your local supermarket and note how many signs you are required to take notice of.
 A pointer to access the store you are seeking, then a warning that you are in a speed restricted zone; next you note that the entrance road is one-way only.
 You’re about to park when you see the sign indicating it’s a disabled bay.
 All this in a matter of a seconds and a couple of dozen yards, not forgetting the temporary yellow triangle which advises you that there is construction work going on.

 There may well already be devices that are able to beep, flash, graphically display or even vocalise all these warnings within a car or on a mobile, but it’s difficult to believe they can deliver it all in the same instant that your eyes and brain can absorb it from the material signs.
 Plus, if there is even one small glitch in the system you could well miss one or more of those unsigned hazards and cause an accident.